simonevaccari/machine-learning-process/docs/inference-container.md

 # Inference container:

-This module helps the user to create a pipeline for inference, which is responsible for reading assets from a Sentinel-2 L1C STAC item, loading 13 common bands, and providing a binary mask TIFF image using a CNN model that has already been trained (Please check the [training-container](./training-container.md)).
+This module enables users to create an inference pipeline that take a Sentinel-2 STAC Item from the [Planetary Computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections), and generates a binary mask TIFF image using a pre-trained CNN model.
+For details on how the model was trained, refer to the [training container documentation](./training-container.md).

 ## **Make Inference Module:**

 **Inputs**:
-- `input_reference`: The reference to a [staged-in](./stage-in.md) Sentinel-2 L1C product to run the inference on Sentinel-2 L1C images with 13 common bands.
+- `input_reference`: The reference to a Sentinel-2 product on [planetary computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections).
+The application will give you an accurate result if the sentinel-2 product has no/low cloud-cover.

 **Outputs**: